Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Method

 \subsection{Background}

 Recent approaches utilizing LLMs for long video question answering (LVQA) \citep{zhang2023llovi,wang2023vamos,Kahatapitiya2024langrepo,rana2024mvu,Wang2024VideoAgentLV} can be viewed as a composition of three sequential stages: a) frame selection, b) VLM based frame captioning, and c) LLM based answer generation.
 Note that the complexity of each stage varies across methods given their focus on different aspects of the LVQA task (\eg frame selection in some is simply uniform sampling).
-In our work, we also follow this structure, but we focus on improving the first two stages with emphasis on frame selection.

-Under such a framework, our proposed \hks and \vlm modules can serve as plug-in modules to replace the \textit{frame selection} and \textit{VLM based frame captioning} stages respectively.
-Our final LLM based answer selection stage operates similar to these prior works.
+In our work, we also follow this structure, but we focus on improving the frame selection stage.
+Under such a framework, our proposed \hks can serve as plug-in modules to replace the \textit{frame selection} stage and the later two stages are similar to these prior works.